 All told, more than 1,000 cases of Covid-19 were linked to the Waterloo plant.
 Five employees died.

-And last week, the families of three workers who died of Covid-19 at the Waterloo, Iowa, filed a new lawsuit claiming that managers lied to them about the spread of Covid-19 at their place of work, that the company failed to institute adequate workplace safety measures, and that supervisors allowed or encouraged sick or symptomatic workers to continue working.
+And last week, the families of three workers at the Waterloo, Iowa facility who died of Covid-19, filed a new lawsuit claiming that managers lied to them about the spread of Covid-19 at their place of work, that the company failed to institute adequate workplace safety measures, and that supervisors allowed or encouraged sick or symptomatic workers to continue working.